Austin Peay Governors football

 The Austin Peay Governors football program is the intercollegiate American football team for Austin Peay State University (Peay or APSU), located in the U.S. state of Tennessee.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and played the most recent 2022 season as members of the ASUN Conference.
-For the 2023 season and beyond, Peay will play in the United Athletic Conference, created shortly after the 2022 season by the merger of the football leagues of the ASUN and Western Athletic Conference.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) as a member of the United Athletic Conference (UAC).
+In July 2026, the Western Athletic Conference (WAC) rebranded as the UAC, absorbing a football-only UAC that operated in the 2023–2025 seasons as an alliance between the WAC and Atlantic Sun Conference (ASUN).
+Peay was one of five ASUN members, all of which had played in the football-only UAC, to join the all-sports UAC.

+Before joining the football-only UAC, Peay played the 2022 season in the ASUN.
+Before that time, Peay was previously a member of the Ohio Valley Conference (1963–1996, 2007–2021) and the Pioneer Football League (2001–2005).
 The school's first football team was fielded in 1930.
-They were previously a member of the Ohio Valley Conference (1963–1996, 2007–2021) and the Pioneer Football League (2001–2005).
 Austin Peay Governors football plays its home games at the 10,000 seat Fortera Stadium.